Essential Features Of The PSAT Held By The Collegeboard

 How Does the CollegeBoard Help PSAT Students?

-Giving students a platform to shape their future in their own desired way and helping them realise their dreams, College Board has long been associated with the lives of school students, academicians and parents.
+Giving students a platform to shape their future in their own desired way and helping them realize their dreams, College Board has long been associated with the lives of school students, academicians and parents.
 The College Board website is home to a world of information and help on competitive tests for furthering academic interests, preparing for these tests and applying to colleges and universities after clearing the tests.
-The official Collegeboard PSAT website forms a small part of the College Board website’s numerous pages.
-The Collegeboard PSAT website helps students with all the information they need with regard to the National Merit Scholarship programs, how to prepare for the PSAT/NMSQT and college applications, admissions and funding.
+The pages of the official Collegeboard website comprises of heaps of information and guidelines for aspirants and educators alike.
+This website helps students with all the information they need with regard to the National Merit Scholarship programs, how to prepare for the PSAT/NMSQT and college applications, admissions and funding above everything else.

 Main Menu of Collegeboard PSAT Website

 The main menu of the website tells us what the PSAT/NMSQT exam is all about, what it measures and what the common reasons for taking it are.
 The main menu also has multiple coloured tabs on the top of the page which inform students about various other ‘Collegeboard Tests’, help them to ‘Plan for College’, and eventually ‘Find a College’, ‘Apply to College’ and ‘Pay for College’ as well.
 There is a vertical list on the left side of the main page of the website, which has tabs like ‘About PSAT/NMSQT’ which has additional topics under it.
 There are also other tabs like Registration & Dates, My College QuickStart&™, Preparing, Scores & Review and information on how to contact the officials.

 - About PSAT/NMSQT